Table of Contents

 Footnotes

-For creating a footnote, check out the Markdown Guide – Footnotes for more information about the syntax.
-You can check out how the theme renders this example in the demo.
-So, basically, in your editor, you need to add a new Markdown card and then add your footnote inside.
+To create a footnote, check out the Markdown Guide – Footnotes for more information about the syntax.
+You can see how the theme renders footnotes in the demo.
+In the editor, add a new Markdown card and place your footnote inside it.

 Theme Deploy with GitHub Actions

-I have written about this at How to Deploy Your Ghost Theme Using Github Actions.
+I have written about this in How to Deploy Your Ghost Theme Using GitHub Actions.
 All you need to do is follow steps 1 and 2.

-The Deploy Ghost Theme action is developed by Ghost and works with any Ghost install whether you self-host Ghost or using Ghost Pro.
+The Deploy Ghost Theme Action is maintained by Ghost and works with any Ghost install, whether you self-host Ghost or use Ghost Pro.

 Code Injection

-Another choice for customization is to use the Ghost Code Injection settings in Ghost admin.
+Another choice for customization is to use the Code Injection settings in Ghost admin.

-For a CSS example, you can use the following code in the Site Header section to change the logo color and font size.
+For a CSS example, you can use the following code in the Ghost admin Code Injection Site Header to change the logo color and font size.

 <style>